Overview

 Final Concept

-The Inspiration section provides personalized recipes and food knowledge.
+The inspirations and planning section provides personalized recipes and food knowledge.
 It allows users to plan efficiently and create shopping lists from desired recipes.

 Conclusion